sadhbh-c0d3/cpp20-orderbook/readme.md

 Project created using *Dockerized C++ Code Template* from my GitHub repository [cpp-template](https://github.com/sadhbh-c0d3/cpp-template).

+## Experimental Branches

+- `coro-policy` - Policy, which controls whether we use co-routines or regular functions.
+- `fix-order` - FIX message parser using C++20 concepts
+- `generator-istream` - IStream powered by Generator co-routine

 ## Journey from C++98 to C++20

 I wanted to show, how do I see as the user of C++, the evolution of the programming techniques from C++98 up to C++20.